 2. HubSpot for Nonprofits: a free marketing and sales software platform for nonprofits.

-3. Nonprofit Marketing Guide: an online resource for nonprofit marketing tips and best practices.
+3. Nonprofit Marketing Guide: an online resource for nonprofit marketing plan, tips and best practices.

-4. CharityHowTo: an online platform that offers webinars, courses, and resources on nonprofit marketing, fundraising, and leadership.
+4. CharityHowTo: an online platform that offers webinars, courses, resources and guides on nonprofit marketing, fundraising, and leadership.